flyingcircusio/fc-nixos/doc/src/kubernetes.rst

     Minimal resource requirements: 1 CPU, 4 GiB RAM, 30 GiB HDD, public IP addresses as needed

     VM that runs the `webgateway` role and accepts traffic from the internet.
-    Can optionally run OpenVPN and limit dashboard access to VPN users.

 * **K3s server**